shardeum/json-rpc-server/README.md

 env `NO_OF_RPC_SERVERS` creates replicas of rpc servers using pm2. default is 1.
 Default port is 8080, port for each replicas will increment by 1 on default port. i.e 8081, 8082, 8083, etc.

+env `LOG_LEVEL` sets the logging level for the application.
+Valid values are: critical, error, warn, notice, info, debug.
+Default is 'info'.

 ### Start json-rpc-server

 ```shell